DevMountain/unit-testing-afternoon/README.md

 ### Summary

 In this step, we'll begin to add the tests into `cart.test.js` by using a list of specifications.
 This is similiar to how you would be asked to make Unit Tests on the job.
+You'll have the freedom to name the test whatever you want.
+Therefore, when viewing solutions pay attention to the logic of the test case rather than the name of it.

 ### Instructions